torvalds/linux/Documentation/networking/can.rst

 layer problems is a vital requirement for CAN users to identify hardware issues on the physical transceiver layer as well as arbitration problems and error frames caused by the different ECUs.
-The occurrence of detected errors are important for diagnosis and have to be logged together with the exact timestamp.
+The occurrence of detected errors are important for diagyessis and have to be logged together with the exact timestamp.
 For this reason the CAN interface driver can generate so called Error Message Frames that can optionally be passed to the user application in the